robtweed/node-runner-rpi/README.md

 Your script has full read/write access to the mapped volume, so any changes you make to files or sub-folders within it will take effect permanently on the host RPi.

-The *node-runner* Container is therefore useful for:
+The *node-runner-rpi* Container is therefore useful for:

 - running ad-hoc Node.js scripts for testing or demonstration purposes
 - creating installation or configuration scripts, eg to create files that can be run in